-Home / History / Views of the City / FAQ / Golf / Lakes / Local Site LinksPhone Numbers /
+Home / Frequently Asked Questions / Bella Vista History / Views of Bella Vista/ Golf / Lakes / Fees /

-Country Club / Real Estate / Realtors / Churches / Lodging / Weather / RV Park / About Me /
+Local Site Links / Important Phone Numbers / Real Estate / Churches / Lodging / Weather / RV Park /

 You have a friend in Bella Vista, Arkansas!

-My husbands trepidation about bringing four dogs into a community of retirees was almost drove him nuts.
+My husbands trepidation about bringing four dogs into a community of so many retirees was almost drove him nuts.
 He, in turn was about to make me nuts, as I was not abandoning any of the dogs (in the heat of the moment divorce was considered as an option!).
 Fortunately his fears of angry neighbors were ungrounded.
 Our neighbors are wonderful and 3 out of 5 of them are dog owners, with many having two or more dogs.
 And they couldn't be nicer people!
 Everyone we've met in Bella Vista have proven to be outgoing, friendly and very welcoming!
-Our marriage was saved and the dogs safe and our life in Bella Vista began.
+In fact, a friend I've made here shared a story with me of how her elderly father, when asked whether he knew what the name Bella Vista meant, responded, Of course, it means Beautiful People!
+So true, and thus our marriage was saved and the dogs safe and our life in Bella Vista began.

-After we moved in, I was "playing" on the net, when I decided to begin a site about our new community.
-When we decided we wanted to live here, I searched the net for all the info I could find.
-The Bella Vista POA website as well as NWAonline was helpful, but wasn't quite what I was looking for.
+After we moved in, I was "playing" on the net, when I decided to begin a site about our new community, the kind of site I tried to find when I knew I was moving to this area.
 I wanted a "personal" touch website where I would feel comfortable emailing and asking "dumb" questions.
 I didn't find any sites like that, so I decided to build one for new and future residents of Bella Vista.
 A site that would make them feel like they had a friend already living in Bella Vista, one that could help them find the answers they have about the area.
-I've a lot to learn myself, and finding the answers for others will help me learn even more, and help this site grow!
+Through the growth of this site, I learned so much about the area, and it's my wish that you will too!

 Dustie